FerFilho23/KaffaTests/Exercises3-4/README.md

       $ make Rectangles

 The program will be compiled and ready for execution.
-Just type four integers representing the coordinates for each of the two potins representing the rectangles.
+Just type four integers representing the coordinates for each of the two points representing the rectangles.
 The program uses a struct called "Rectangle" which stores the id, coordinates, width and height of the rectangles being analyzed.
 The program can compute a maximum of 27 rectangles simultaneously.

 ![Compile&Execute](https://github.com/FerFilho23/KaffaTests/blob/main/Exercises3-4/img/Compile%26Execute.png)